How to watch NBA 2024-25 live on TV or free online in Australia

 The NBA League Pass offers multiple packages including monthly or annual subscriptions, as well as individual team passes.
 And while the streaming quality is not on par with watching via your desktop or tablet with Foxtel Now or Kayo Sports, it’s competitively priced.

-When is the NBA live on TV in Australia today?
+When are the NBA live on TV in Australia today?

 Below are the live Australian TV fixtures with dates, times and broadcasters for the games on this week’s NBA schedule.
 Unfortunately, the NBA is no longer available on free to air in Australia.